andyababio/RETAIL-ANALYTICS/README.md

 # RETAIL ANALYTICS DASHBOARD: SALES, PROFITABILITY & CUSTOMER INSIGHTS

 ## Introduction
-In today’s retail landscape, understanding the key drivers of sales, profitability, and customer behavior is essential for sustaining growth and maintaining competitiveness.
-The ability to identify what influences performance — from product categories to customer demographics — empowers decision-makers to act strategically and efficiently.

 This dashboard was developed for Axis and Oak, a U.S.-based retail store dealing in books, clothing, electronics, and other consumer goods.
 The goal is to provide a clear snapshot of the store’s current business performance and uncover insights that will help executives determine where to focus effort and resources for maximum impact.

 ◼ Financial Overview